English is at the core of who we are, where we have come from and how we communicate. The study of literature offers a window onto

 For Year 7 and 8 pupils, the experience of English is one that inspires creative engagement with the written and spoken word.
 It provides the opportunity to enjoy the art of storytelling and to read for pleasure; at the same time we equip pupils with the skills to help them become sympathetic, analytical readers and confident writers.
 They encounter a wide range of classic and modern, non-fiction and media texts.
 Above all, our goal is to instil a lasting enthusiasm for the experience of reading which connects us to ourselves and each other.

-From Year 9, we prepare pupils for the myriad challenges of IGCSEs in English Language and English Literature.
-They are introduced to the fundamental skills of summary and recreative writing, and write speeches, short stories and a letter in response to a media article.
-They produce a coursework folder which is both rigorous and stimulating.
-Pupils hone their abilities to read critically in response to three genres of literature – poetry, prose and drama.
-They engage keenly and analytically with a writer’s craft and become confident and autonomous readers.
+From Year 9, we prepare pupils for the challenges of GCSEs in English Language and English Literature.
+They are introduced to a variety of different skills in reading and writing that not only prepare them for the exams, but also equip them as they progress further into their academic and work lives.
+Pupils learn to hone their abilities to read critically in response to texts where they engage keenly and analytically with a writer’s craft and become confident and autonomous readers.
 In short, they appreciate the power of language and begin to harness it for themselves.

 “Thank you for introducing me to academic English; the course was an exploration rather than an A Level.
 Ideas were always valued, everyone contributed and there was always a very positive atmosphere.”
 Sixth Form student